cjdoris/Chevrons.jl/README.md

 end
 ```

-If you are using the Julia REPL, you can activate Chevy's REPL mode like
+If you are using the Julia REPL, you can activate Chevy's REPL integration like
 ```julia-repl
 julia> Chevy.enable_repl()
 ```
 This allows you to use this syntax from the Julia REPL without typing `@chevy` every
 time.
 Use `Chevy.enable_repl(false)` to disable it again.
 The rest of the examples here
-will be from the REPL mode.
+will be from the REPL.

 ### Basic piping syntax with `>>`